 The mono-exponential Equation 1 has been used to model short sprints.
 It was first proposed by Furusawa et al. (1927) and made more popular by Clark et al. (2017) and Samozino et al. (2016).
-Equation 1 is the function for instantaneous horizontal velocity v given time t and two model parameters.
+Equation 1 is the function for instantaneous horizontal velocity v given time t and two model parameters: (1) Maximum sprinting speed (MSS; expressed in ms-1) and (2) relative acceleration (TAU; expressed in s).

 vt=MSS×1-e-tTAU  1

-Maximum sprinting speed (MSS; expressed in ms-1) and relative acceleration (TAU; expressed in s) are the parameters of Equation 1.
 TAU represents the ratio of MSS to initial acceleration (MAC; maximal acceleration, expressed in ms-2) (Equation 2).
-Note that TAU, given Equation 1, is the time required to reach a velocity equal to 63.2% of MSS.
+Note that TAU, given Equation 1, can be interpreted as the time required to reach a velocity equal to 63.2% of MSS.

 MAC=MSSTAU  2